jcpny1/portfolio-analyzer/README.md

 ## History
 ```
+dd-mmm-yy  0.4.2  Reduced headlines refresh rate to not exceed the free license limit with just two Portfolio Analyzer apps running.
+                  Refresh series data in symbol order.
+                  Incorporated a few Code Climate suggestions.
+Also update config file to V2.
 23-Mar-18  0.4.1  Update for loofah gem security fix.
                   Update chart $ symbol display.
                   Only keep the latest data point for each month in the monthly series table.